openharmony/docs/en/application-dev/file-management/photoAccessHelper-resource-guidelines.md

 ## Moving Media Assets to the Trash

-You can use [deleteAssets](../reference/apis/js-apis-photoAccessHelper.md#deleteassets) to move files to the trash.
+You can use [PhotoAccessHelper.deleteAssets](../reference/apis/js-apis-photoAccessHelper.md#deleteassets-1) to move files to the trash.

-The files moved to the trash will be retained for 30 days, and deleted permanently after 30 days.
+The files moved to the trash will be retained for 30 days, and automatically deleted permanently after 30 days.
 Before a file is deleted permanently from the trash, the user can restore it using the system application **FileManager** or **Gallery**.

 **Prerequisites**